“Elegant villa hotel set among olive and citrus groves in the hills above Salò, with heavenly views of Lake Garda”

-There is a hint of the monastic in the hotel’s 18 rooms: the décor is simple, natural, textural - no jazz, no frills - and the luxury lies in the detail: expensive linens, dark wood, subtle lighting, soft non-allergenic pillows and super-comfortable twin or deluxe double beds (apparently made by somebody well-trained in hospital corners).
+The hotel’s 18 rooms have simple, natural, textural décor.
+No jazz, no frills, instead the luxury lies in the detail: expensive linens, dark wood, subtle lighting, soft non-allergenic pillows and super-comfortable beds.

 The best vistas are from the hotel’s only Suite, which is arranged as an open-plan apartment with a bedroom and living space.
 There is also a trio of roomy Junior Suites, each with an entrance hall and sofa area.
 The Standard and Deluxe Rooms vary in size, but this is one place where you won’t feel short-changed if you go for the smaller categories.
-One of the most petite, Room 1 on the ground floor, is a lovely little room with French windows opening onto a dinky terrace overlooking the garden - but note that it doesn't come with that dazzling lake view.
+One of the most petite, ground-floor Room 1, is a lovely little room with French windows opening onto a dinky terrace overlooking the garden - but note that it doesn't come with that dazzling lake view.

 Bathrooms are light and efficient but tend to be on the small side, with glass shower cubicles and marble basins, but no tubs.
 Toiletries, slippers and bathrobes are provided.